Mr. Eckles has extensive experience in defending class actions, including:

 Mr. Eckles also has extensive litigation experience in non-antitrust matters.
 He was part of the trial teams that successfully defended the National Football League in actions brought by the Oakland Raiders involving contract and fiduciary duty claims, in which the Raiders sought more than $1 billion in damages.
 He was a member of the team defending MGA Entertainment, Inc. in its multibillion-dollar "battle of the dolls" dispute against Mattel, Inc. He represented the National Hockey League in connection with the bankruptcy of the Phoenix Coyotes and in its defense against an attempt by the owners of the Coyotes to relocate the team over the NHL’s objection.
 He also successfully defended the National Basketball Association in actions involving intellectual property rights relating to NBA players; Revlon in connection with the alleged contamination of an industrial site; and Transamerica Occidental Life Ins.
 Co. in a defamation action and enforcement of an arbitration agreement.

-Mr. Eckles also is involved in various pro bono matters.
-He recently successfully represented an individual in an appeal relating to the equitable distribution of pension benefits.
-He also was part of the team of Skadden lawyers who successfully represented Indian guest workers in one of the largest labor trafficking cases in U.S. history.
-Mr. Eckles also has been named to Best Lawyers in America and IFLR1000.
+Mr. Eckles also regularly works on pro bono matters.
+He volunteers at a legal clinic at the VA Medical Center New York and is currently part of a team of lawyers challenging TRAP laws in the State of Indiana.
+He was part of the team of Skadden lawyers who successfully represented Indian guest workers in one of the largest labor trafficking cases in U.S. history.
+He successfully defended the AIDS Service Center of Pasadena in an employment dispute.
+He also recently successfully represented an individual in an appeal relating to the equitable distribution of pension benefits.
+Mr. Eckles has been named to Best Lawyers in America and IFLR1000.